You might know that Jerry Seinfeld has a online series called Comedians In Cars Getting Coffee.

 Richards: It’s always a struggle with me.

 Seinfeld: No, no. I don’t accept the judging of process.
-I doesn’t matter that you like to rehearse with your nose up against the flat saying lines.
+I doesn’t matter that you like to rehearse with your nose up against the flat wall saying lines.
 That doesn’t matter.

 Richards: You used to see me back there doing that.